womenbuildweb3/30daysofweb3.xyz/curriculum/en/1-getting-started/7-resources.md

 title: Section 1 Resources & Glossary
 description: Developer resources and glossary of frequently used terms from section 1.
 optional: false
-tweet: "Ship a full-stack event platform dapp with #30DaysofWeb3 @womenbuildweb3 🎫"
 ---

 ## Glossary